When it comes to men, building the chest is of the utmost importance.

 There are many variations that you can use to make push-ups more difficult once you are able to perform strong repetitions with the standard versions.

-A few options you could use to increase the difficulty of your push-ups would be:
+A few options that you could use to increase the difficulty of your push-ups would be:

 Regardless of what you do, including the push-up as a part of your yearly training regimen will allow you to build a better chest.